braican/braican4.1/README.md

 ## version 5
 `released 01/06/2018`

-We're still in development here.
 Started Friday, December 8, 2017.
-Not entirely sure that there's a solid plan, but here we go.
+Simple site with goofy intro and a list of projects.

 ## version 4
 `released 03/19/2014`